boolean-uk/csharp-tdd-oop-bobs-bagels/DomainModel.md

 	Dictionary<string(sku), Item(List<Item>) items

 METHODS
-	public Item getItemFromList(string SKU), returns item found by its sku public double getPrice(string SKU), returns price of each item found by its sku public bool checkItemInStock(string SKU), returns true if item exists && is in stock returns false if item is not in stock || doesnt exists.
+	public bool GetFilling(string SKU), returns item found by its sku public double GetPriceOfItem(string SKU), returns price of each item found by its sku public bool ItemInStock(string SKU), returns true if item exists && is in stock returns false if item is not in stock || doesnt exists.

 ### Item